wburayu/ChampNet/README.md

 <img src="https://www.ibm.com/content/dam/connectedassets-adobe-cms/worldwide-content/cdp/cf/ul/g/3a/b8/ICLH_Diagram_Batch_01_03-DeepNeuralNetwork.png" width="720" height="330">om)

-The realm of League of Legends is vast and complex, with champions that fit into specific archetypes, each with their own strengths and roles in battle.
-ChampNet is a deep learning model designed to classify these champions based on their archetypes using neural networks.
-By analyzing champion images, ChampNet can accurately assign one of the six archetypes: Marksman, Mage, Tank, Assassin, Fighter, and Support, providing insights for strategic gameplay and team composition.

-The project includes a comprehensive dataset preprocessing pipeline, a neural network model built with Keras, and a testing suite to evaluate the model's accuracy.
+League of Legends offers a complex battlefield where strategy and champion mastery play crucial roles in leading a team to victory.
+ChampNet dives deep into the strategy of this game, featuring two core functionalities:

+1. **Champion Archetype Classification**: Utilizing neural networks, ChampNet classifies champions into Riot's six archetypes: Marksman, Mage, Tank, Assassin, Fighter, and Support.
+This classification provides valuable insights for team composition and strategic gameplay.

+2. **Match Outcome Prediction**: The model extends its predictive capabilities to forecast match outcomes based on players' mastery scores of champions and other in-game metrics.
+By leveraging the power of XGBOOST, it analyzes which team, red or blue, has a higher chance of winning, aiding players in making informed decisions during champion selection

 ### Built With